adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 8/13/2023 v1.0.3.3
+- Fixed bug where program crashed if a conversion process failed

 ### 8/13/2023 v1.0.3.2
 - Fixed bug where local dependency versions were not saved after being updated